Feature request #9094

 Besides accidentally removing layers, there is also accidentally moving layers which is really annoying.
 It happens often to me, and I am never really sure which has been moved.

-#57 Updated by Etienne Tourigny about 10 years ago
+#57 Updated by Etienne Tourigny over 10 years ago

 see my PR that implements basic support for undo of layer and group removal)